-I looked up at him and said, “Because I could see that there were precious few stories being filmed for middle aged women to act in.
-Because acting in commercials—how most working actors pay their rent—was not something I wanted to live on.
+I took a deep breath and said, “Because I could see that there were precious few stories being filmed for middle-aged women to act in.
+Because acting in commercials—how most working actors pay their rent—has never been my goal.
 I came to L.A. to tell stories—actors tell stories with their body and their voice.
-I grew weary of begging to be part of the storytelling process—that is what the audition is—you are asking for permission to act, to perform your craft, to be part of the storytelling process.
+I’m tired of begging to be part of the storytelling process—that is what the audition is—you are asking for permission to act, to perform your craft, to be part of the storytelling process.
 I still love acting.
 But I love stories more.
 Writers don’t have to ask for permission to write stories.
 Of course, getting others to read the story— that’s where the begging is.”
 I laughed at my own joke and so did he, perhaps politely.

 P.S.
 I present my first ebook, a sexy and spiritual short story.

 You are brilliant.

 Aw.
 Thank you.
 It means a lot coming from you.